KosmicTask/XSViewController/README.md

 XSViewController
 ================

-A Cocoa view controller subclass that includes responder chain patching when used in conjunction with XSWindowController.
+A Cocoa view controller subclass that implements responder chain patching when used in conjunction with XSWindowController.

 This is a reboot of the original implementation ([zip][1]).
 The original functionality has been retained but the API has been updated.